emanuelevivoli/cdf/README.md

 Please, check it out and give it a ✨ star 🌟 !

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page and [Academic project page template](https://github.com/eliahuhorwitz/Academic-project-page-template).
+Refer to them for Website licenses.